NeoGranular/lanyon/_posts/2016-04-10-heaven-awakening-chapter-1.md

 ---
-published: false
+published: true
 layout: post
 title: "Chapter 1 - Talented and Useless"
 category: heaven-awakening
 previous_chapter:
 next_chapter:
 ---
 “Lu Ping, Get off the bed and go to the class.”

 “Sleep, five more minutes.”

-“ Let me help you up!”
+“Let me help you up!”

 Along with a crashing sound, sunshine illuminated the entire body of Lu Ping.